-Because it blocks the conversion of T4 to T3, a high Reverse T3 is more common in people with hypothyroidism and Hashimoto’s Thyroiditis, although every now and then I do see these levels high in some people with hyperthyroidism and Graves’ Disease.
+Because it blocks the conversion of T4 to T3, a high reverse T3 is common in people with hypothyroidism and Hashimoto’s Thyroiditis, although many people with hyperthyroidism and Graves’ Disease will have elevated RT3 levels as well.
 In either condition it is of course common for the patient to deal with chronic stress on a frequent basis, which in turn can cause inhibition of the conversion of T4 to T3 and lead to an increase in RT3.

 How Can One Detect This Problem?